camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 # User Assignment

-A user task can be directly assigned to a single user, a list of users or a list of groups.
+A User Task can be directly assigned to a single user, a list of users or a list of groups.

 ## Assignment using BPMN Resource Assignments